cambridge-cares/TheWorldAvatar/MARIE_SEQ2SEQ/training/README.md

 ### Training

+For access to parameter-efficient fine-tuning methods such as LoRA, `pip install bitsandbytes==0.40.2 peft==0.4.0`.

 See [`finetune.sh`](./scripts/finetune.sh) for example usage.
 The script will save the weights of the fine-tuned model in the specified `output_dir`.

 For a list all arguments that can be passed to the fine-tune script, see classes `arguments_schema.ModelArguments`, `arguments_schema.DatasetArguments` and `transformers.TrainingArguments`.